Sermon: John 17:1-5: The Mind Of Christ Revealed

 Pray For the Gospel to Spread Among All Peoples (Matt.
 9:37-38)

-• Click here for information on how to pray for Christians in Asia doing work that requires their identity be protected.
+• Click here for information on how to pray for Finland and the missionaries working there.

 • Heart Cry Missionary Society